Tysonmack/EmailFinder/README.md

 # Disclaimer!

-The software is designed to check a company's emails found in the search engines.
+The software is desi
+gned to check a company's emails found in the search engines.
 The author is not responsible for any illegitimate use.